Maxwellian quantum mechanics

 For Dirac's fields, the dissipation energy term, $\vec{J}_D\cdot\vec{E}_D=\frac{mc^4}{\mu_0\hbar}\,\vec{\psi}\cdot(\vec{\alpha}\times\vec{\psi})=0$, vanishes.
 Consequently the Dirac's fields don't lose energy when spread out.
 Hence, the energy conservation equation for Dirac's fields is given by

 where $u_D$ and $\vec{S}_D$ are the corresponding energy and momentum densities of the Dirac's fields.
-Using eqs.(14) and (15) together with eqs.(32) and (18), one finds
+Using Equations (14) and (15) together with Equations (32) and (18), one finds

 This implies that the energy spreads out along the vector field ($\vec{\psi}$).
-Since the magnetic field of a point charge is not distributed uniformally, the Dirac's fields follow a similar pattern too.
+Since the magnetic field of a point charge is not distributed uniformly, the Dirac's fields follow a similar pattern too.